sudheermuthyala/mDB/README.md

 ```
 ## What is Remote/Local server
 - MongoDB server can be either Local or remote.
-- Using MongoDB shell we can connect and perform required operations
+- Using MongoDB shell we can connect mongoDB server(Local or Remote) and perform required operations